NodeBB/NodeBB/docs/plugins/create.rst

 * ``hook``, the name of the NodeBB hook
 * ``method``, the method called in your plugin
 * ``priority``, the relative priority of the method when it is eventually called (default: 10)

+The ``languages`` property is optional, which allows you to set up your own internationalization for your plugin (or theme).
+Set up a similar directory structure as core, for example: ``language/en_GB/myplugin.json``.

 Writing the plugin library
 ------------------